-There is only one way for the device to enter the IDLE0 Mode and that is to execute the "HALT" instruction in the application program with the FHIDEN bit in the SCC register equal to "0" and the FSIDEN bit in the SCC register equal to "1".
+There is only one way for the device to enter the IDLEO Mode and that is to execute the "HALT" instruction in the application program with the FHIDEN bit in the SCC register equal to "0" and the FSIDEN bit in the SCC register equal to "1".
 When this instruction is executed under the conditions described above, the following will occur:

-- The $f_H$ clock will be stopped and the application program will stop at the "HALT" instruction, but the $f{SUB}$ clock will be on. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled.
-If the WDT function is disabled, the WDT will be cleared and then stopped.
+- The $f_H$ clock will be stopped and the application program will stop at the "HALT" instruction, but the $f{SUB}$ clock will be on. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag PDF will be set, and WDT timeout flag TO will be cleared. - The WDT will be cleared and resume counting if the WDT function is enabled by the WDTC register.